Hair Plugs: What Are They and Can You Still Get Them?

 Hair transplantation has improved significantly since, and achieves more convincing, natural-looking results.

-However, people may still refer to any type of modern hair transplant technique as “hair plugs” without realising that several options are available.
+However, people may still refer to any type of modern hair restoration technique as “hair plugs” without realising that several options are available.

 But are hair plugs still implanted into scalps today?